Investing term

 The risk of rare, extreme outcomes that sit far in the tails of the return distribution — events that 'shouldn't happen but do'.

-Tail risk is the danger of rare, extreme events that sit far out in the "tails" of the distribution of outcomes — the crashes and shocks that statistical models say shouldn't happen but periodically do.
-Such events are infrequent but devastating, and they tend to strike when correlations spike and everything falls together.
-Diversification and not over-leveraging are the main defenses.
+Tail risk is the danger of rare, extreme events that sit far out in the 'tails' of the distribution of outcomes — the crashes and shocks that statistical models say shouldn't happen, but do.
+The name comes from the bell curve: most outcomes cluster in the middle, but the extreme edges (the tails) hold the rare disasters and windfalls.

 For example